PostHog/posthog.com/contents/blog/missing-recordings.md

 However, after about a month of waiting (and continuously checking the metrics 😬), the 15% missing recordings metric dropped to <1% 🎉.

 With this focus on quality, we've seen the usage of the Session Recordings feature go up significantly.
-Weekly active users is up 2.5x, and each of those users are watching about 2x as many recordings per week.
+Weekly active users is up 2.5x, and each of those users are watching about twice as many recordings per week.

 And we're not done yet, we're still working to make it even easier to find and watch the recordings that show you valuable insights about your users.